 Keep reading to find out how a Lifestyle Transformation can support healthy living for diabetics.

-The 40-Day Lifestyle Change: The Recipe for Lasting Change
+The Ultimate Lifestyle Change: The Recipe for Lasting Change

-The 40-Day Lifestyle Transformation – Nutrition consists of two phases:
+The Ultimate Lifestyle Transformation consists of two phases:

 Core 4 Nutrition

 During the first 30 days of a Lifestyle Transformation, we encourage you to become more familiar with plant-based meals and products.
 Plus, we encourage you to shy away from bad habits, like quick runs to fast food places and gorging on non-organic foods.

 Instead, you eat consistent meals made up of fruits, green veggies and clean protein.
 Fuel up on plant-based nutrients every couple of hours.

 The Core 4 is comprised of products that support foundational nutrition.
 This nutrition is actually great for those eating a diabetes-conscious diet, too